Skip to main content

 Description

-Council is taking steps to up-scale the establishment of tree canopies in our towns and reduce the urban heat island effect.
+Council is taking action to increase tree canopies in our towns and reduce the urban heat island effect.

 2. Analysis / Inventory / Mapping of existing canopy gaps - undertaken by Indigo Shire Council staff using desktop resources and ground-truthing.